dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc23/Vale_Predefined_Style.md

 # Configuring Vale: Using a Standard Style Guide and Extending It
 This document explains how to configure Vale with the Microsoft Style Guide.
 Then, we'll enhance the style guide by defining a couple of custom rules.

+> 💡 **Note:** The document uses a community-maintained Vale package based on the Microsoft Writing Style Guide: [https://github.com/errata-ai/Microsoft](https://github.com/errata-ai/Microsoft){target="_blank"}.
+The package is not officially supported or published by Microsoft.

 ---

 ## Configure Vale to Use the Microsoft Style Guide
 Step 1: In your project directory, create a `.vale.ini` file with the following content: